Costor/nvmpi-obs-streamFX/README.md

 make -j$(nproc)
 sudo make install
 ```
-everything except of ffmpeg test and option 2 of integrating is also in complete-build.sh
+everything except of ffmpeg test is also in complete-build.sh
 in complete-build-full.sh are more options enabled in ffmpeg